Investigating potential benefits of future sub-L1 missions with STEREO-A: Discussion

 For shifting the sub-L1 data temporally to Earth, we use Equation~\ref{eq:time_shift} and \ref{eq:time_shift_1}, given in the documentation of the OMNI low resolution data set \cite{king2025OMNI}.
 For STEREO-A, the parameters $V$ and $n$ are set to 444~km\,s$^{-1}$, which is the averaged arrival speed of all 32 CME events, and 0.2, respectively.
 These parameters are assumed constant for the entire period, which prevents faster data points from passing slower ones ahead.
 Therefore, the resulting time shift and its uncertainty depend mainly on STEREO-A's spatial separation to Earth (see Figure~\ref{fig:time_shift_noaa_sta}).
 We are aware that by keeping $V$ constant, we introduce a bias, systematically underestimating the time shift for solar wind speeds $<444$~km\,s$^{-1}$ and overestimating it for faster structures.
 We therefore vary $V$ and $n$ randomly at each time step, employing an ensemble when calculating the time shift.
 This should account for different structures traveling at different speeds and, furthermore, defines a forecast window for geoeffective disturbances.

 One advantage of this approach is that we do not need to distinguish CMEs from other solar wind structures in real time.
 However, when comparing the calculated time shift with the observed difference in arrival time between STEREO-A and L1, our time shift approach results in a bias of 2.2 hours, which affects the modeled SYM-H. We emphasize therefore that our approach serves as a baseline methodology that should be further improved.
 In the future, one could consider implementing automated in-situ CME detection frameworks such as ARCANE \cite{ruedisser2025ARCANE} in sub-L1 data processing pipelines to improve the time shift for these geoeffective structures.
 One could also improve the time shift by taking the actual measured solar wind speed and including, e.g., inelastic collisions between the plasma parcels, to inhibit unphysical behavior \cite<for different mapping strategies see, e.g.,>{riley2011mapping,milosic2025}.
+A general investigation of OMNI time-shifted data in comparison with actual in situ observations by spacecraft near Earth's bow shock can be found in \citeA{bluethner2026}.

-To produce a 1-minute SYM-H index we use the Temerin and Li (TL) model.
+To produce a 1-minute SYM-H index we use the TL model.
 The TL model is biased, due to being trained on data from 1995 to 2002 and being applied with an expected offset to data from November 2022 to June 2024 (see also, e.g., \citeA{bailey2020prediction} where the model was applied in a similar manner).
 Despite offset correction, there is still a deviation of about $-10$ to $-20$~nT from the observed SYM-H value, which affects the strength of the modeled geomagnetic storms.
 One way to improve this would be to use a different model for the SYM-H prediction \cite<e.g.>{Liemohn2018}.